Top 10 Questions

 - Confirm the class is open.
 If the class is not open, you can put yourself on the waitlist and wait for an open seat.
 Visit the Registrar’s Office website for more information about waitlisting.

 - Double-check that you haven’t tried to exceed your unit cap.
-Your enrollment appointment has a max number of units you can enroll in at the beginning of your enrollment appointment.
-Later in the registration period, you will be able to register for more units.
+Your enrollment appointment has a max number of units you can enroll in.
 Visit the Registrar’s Office website for more information about unit caps for the most current term.

 - Confirm that you’ve satisfied prerequisites or that you’re concurrently registering for the corequisite.
 If you want to take corequisite classes (i.e. a lecture and its corresponding lab), you have to register for both at the same time and they both have to be open.
 Use the University Catalog to determine prerequisites.